 World Wide Web Consortium

-Absolute Link/URL: An absolute link is a hyperlink containing a full URL, which includes all the information needed to find a particular site, page or document or other addressable item on the Internet.
-If you are linking from one page to another in the same website, do not use an absolute link; use a relative link.
-A relative URL is any URL that doesn't explicitly specify the protocol (e.g., " http:// " or " https:// ") and/or domain ( www.example.com ), which forces the visitor's web browser (or the search engine bots) to assume it refers to the same site on which the URL appears.
-See your IT representative or attend CWS Office Hours, should you have questions about these important differences in the links.
+Absolute Link/URL: An absolute link is a hyperlink containing a full URL, e.g., https://it.unt.edu/drupal-glossary, which includes all the information needed to find a particular site, page or document or another addressable item on the Internet.
+If you are linking from one page to another on the same website, do not use an absolute link; use a relative link.
+A relative URL is any URL that doesn't explicitly specify the protocol (e.g., it does not contain "http://" or "https://" and contains only the part of the URL that comes after the main domain name, such as /drupal-glossary), which forces the visitor's web browser (or the search engine bots) to assume it refers to the same site on which the URL appears.
+See your IT representative or ask a UNT Drupal trainer, should you have questions about these important differences in the links.

 Associated Press Stylebook or AP Stylebook: You may look on Wikipedia for a quick definition, but still wonder what it has to do with your website at UNT.
 The first reference source for University of North Texas style is the Associated Press Stylebook.
-For some longer documents – more than 13 pages in length, The Chicago Manual of Style may be used.
+For posting longer documents to the web – more than 13 pages in length, The Chicago Manual of Style may be used.
 For material not covered by the AP Stylebook, URCM directs us to use Webster’s New World College Dictionary, fourth edition, for spelling, style, usage and foreign geographic names.
 UNT online access to the AP Stylebook.
 Available at Barnes and Noble.
+UNT Drupal Training handout.

 Cascading Style Sheets, CSS: the standard method for styling content in markup languages, such as HTML5.
 Think of HTML as the structure of your house, while CSS is the paint, photos, curtains and other decorations that add your personal touch.
 At UNT, the CSS is usually managed by URCM's Web Content Management Systems team, also called the Web Development Center, WDC.